OpenTermsArchive/docs/content/analysis/reference/copywriting.md

   - Do not italicise citations, use quotes.
   - Minimise the length of citations because legal text is often very wordy.
   - Only quote the text before modification if it is strictly necessary to understand the change, to reduce the risk of confusion and length.
-- __If changes have been made in a specific jurisdiction, mention it in the memo.
-Do not mention jurisdiction when changes have been made globally.__
+- If changes have been made in a specific jurisdiction, mention it in the memo.
+Do not mention jurisdiction when changes have been made globally.
 - If you write in a different language than the detected change, always look for citations in the version of the document that matches the language of writing if it exists instead of translating them yourself.
-- __Use British English throughout__
-  - “organisation” and not “organization”
+- Use British English throughout (e.g. “organisation” and not “organization”).
   - Don't use full stops in abbreviations (e.g. write “EU” and “USA” instead of “E.U.” and “U.S.A.”).
   - For more details, follow the [Guardian style guide](https://www.theguardian.com/guardian-style-guide-a).
     - *New Hart’s Rules.
-The Oxford Style Guide*, 2014
+The Oxford Style Guide*, 2014.

 **Example**